Crime & Safety · Request a State Criminal History Record (Background Check)

 Certified criminal justice agencies may request and receive unrestricted criminal history record information (CHRI) from the WSP Identification and Criminal History Section for criminal justice purposes.

-The public may request and receive CHRI for non-criminal justice purposes, but it is limited to conviction information only.
+The public may request and receive CHRI for non-criminal justice purposes, but it is limited to conviction information only and arrests less than one year old with dispositions pending, and information regarding registered sex and kidnap offenders.

 Obtaining a State Criminal History (Background Check)